Nexmo/station/_documentation/stitch/in-app-voice/guides/ncco-guide.md

 # NCCO Guide for Calling

-In this guide we'll demonstrate how to set up a dynamic answer URL with a NCCO that will allow you to configure more complex call flows from within your application via the [Voice API](/voice/voice-api/overview).
+In this guide, we'll demonstrate how to set up a dynamic answer URL with a NCCO that will allow you to configure more complex call flows from within your application via the [Voice API](/voice/voice-api/overview).
 This includes the ability to make hybrid leg calls from your app (via WebRTC) to a phone (via PSTN) and vice versa.
 This guide will focus on making calls from your app to a PSTN phone.
 After completing this guide, you can follow along with the [JavaScript, Android, or iOS guides](/stitch/in-app-voice/guides/outbound-pstn).

 ## Concepts

 This guide will introduce you to the following concepts:

 - **Nexmo Applications** - Contain configuration for the application that you are building.
 - **PSTN** - Short for "Public Switched Telephone Network".
-Basically the network of Telephones and Cell Phones that can make and receive calls.
+Basically, the network of Telephones and Cell Phones that can make and receive calls.
 - **NCCO** -Short for "Nexmo Call Control Object".
 A JSON array that you use to control the flow of a Voice API call.
 Read more in [the NCCO Reference Guide](https://developer.nexmo.com/voice/voice-api/ncco-reference).

 ## Before you begin